pickou/multiplicative-lstm/README.md

 The code lies a bug in the use of set when encoding a word to int which caused the error that unreasonable results got when restore the graph and generate the next character.

+And now everything's fine, and tensorflow has no issues on this.